jiaohehu/NPreview/DOC-diagram.md

     of the instruction.
 It can be used to temporary avoiding some instruction to aid debugging.

-  + `a := (1,1) (2,2) (3,4)`
+  + `a := (1,1) -- (2,2) -- (3,4)`
   + `b := a{up} ..
 (5,5) ..
 (6,7)`

-    This is what is called an "assignment statement."

-    This statement is to create a new path description that is assigned to a new variable.
-This variable is also to appear as part of the MP 'path' statement.
-Following is the OUTPUT in the translated LATEX
+    This statement is to create a new path variable or path variables.
-    document between '\begin{mplibcode}' and '\end{mplibcode}'.
+    It must be placed in a from such that the left hand side of the ':=' is a path variable and the right hand side is a path description.

+    After the statement is completed, following output should be observed in the translated LATEX document.

     ```
     path a; a := (1,1) -- (2,2) -- (3,4)
     path b; b := a{up} ..
 (5,5) ..
 (6,7)
     ```

-    A assignment statement can include path functions, path variables, and the wildcard variable.
+    The assignment generates MetaPost path variable.
+These variables expresses a "subpath" such that each "subpath" can be used to make up a "larger" path.
+    In the previous example there are two path variables, the first variable "a" is part of a second path that is "b", where "a" is part of "b".

+    Thus, the Diagram path expression syntax allows for a MetaPost path variable to be created by the use of an assignment statement for which the variable in the assignment statement become the path variable within a MetaPost program.

+    In addition, a path description in Diagram also includes path functions, and the wildcard variable.
+A path function typically takes existing path variables as input and returns a new path.
+For example, the $somepoints() path function would return one or more points of an existing path depending on the arguments.
+In the following example the path variable 'c' is assigned the first point in path variable 'a' and path variable 'd' is assigned the second point of path variable 'a'.

     ```
+    c := $somepoints(a,0)
-    a := $somepoints(*,2,5)
+    d := $somepoints(a,1)
-    a := * (4,5) (6,7)
     ```

-    Note that the wildcard variable '*' will be modified everytime a new path description is created with a statement such as 'drawline', 'fill', 'drawarrow', 'dot', 'label', 'circle', etc. The wildcard variable of '*' will not be modifed by an assignment statement with ':=', nor will it be modified by a 'set', 'reset' statement that does not involve a path description.
-This allows for extracting information from the wildcard variable multiple times.
+    Following MetaPost output will be observed as a result of running previous two Diagram statements.

     ```
+    path c; c := (1,1)
+    path d; d := (2,2)
+    ```

+    Note that the path a path function returns always made up of literal points.
+A literal point is a point with real numbers such as (1,1), or (2,2).
+A path variable with a single point is not considered a literal point, although it can be part of a path expression.

+    The asterisk (`*`) is called a "wildcard path variable" or simply "wildcard variable".
+A wildcard variable holds the path encountered by the last statement that utilizes a path, such as `drawline`, `drawarea`, `circle`, `rect`, `label`, etc. In the following example the path variable will be created and assigned a path that is the same as the one used by the `drawline` statement.

+    ```
-    drawline (1,1) (2,2) (3,4) ()
+    drawline (1,1) (2,2) (3,4) (4,5)
     a := *
-    b := *
-    c := *
     ```

-    Here, a new path variable 'a', 'b', and 'c' will all be created that would have been assigned the same path points as that of the 'drawline' command.
-    You can also use a wildcard variable any where inside a path function where a symbol is to be expected.
+    Note that the wildcard variable will not be changed by an assignment statement such as `a := *`.
+This is by design and is to allow for situations such as the following so that the same wildcard variable can be used to create many other paths.

     ```
-    drawline (1,1) (2,2) (3,4) ()
+    drawline (1,1) (2,2) (3,4) (4,5)
-    a := $somepoints(*,0,1)
+    a := *
+    b := * (5,6)
+    c := $somepoints(*,1,2)
     ```

-    In the previous example the same path that was being used for 'drawline' is now pulled to extract its first and second element to be assigned to the 'a' variable.
-The 'a' variable will be a path of two points after the assignment statement returns.

-    Also note that all the coordinates of a path corresponds directly to the
-    value entered.
-If there are value of 'refx', 'refy', 'refsx', and/or 'refsy', the original points stored with a path variable is always the same regardless the current values of the 'refx', 'refy', 'refsx', and 'refsy'.

-    The assignment statement also has provision to allow for something akin to JavaScript "array destructuring" statement.
-In such such a case you would provide two or more variables separated by the slash (/) character, and the variables inbetween them will each be assigned one of the points in the path.
+    The wildcard variable cannot be considered a regular path variable as there is no asterisk path variable being observed in the MetaPost output.
+You can compare a wildcard variable as a "spread" operator in JavaScript such that it spread the content of the last path as individual points.
+Thus, in the following example the path variable 'b' and 'c' will hold exacty the same content.

     ```
+    drawline (1,1) (2,2) (3,4) (4,5)
+    b := * (5,6)
+    c := (1,1) (2,2) (3,4) (4,5) (5,6)
+    ```

+    When a wildcard variable appears in a path functon, it is treated as a normal path variable.
+In the following example path variable 'b' and 'c' will hold exactly the same points.

+    ```
-    drawline (1,1) (2,2) (3,4) ()
+    drawline (1,1) (2,2) (3,4) (4,5)
+    a := *
+    b := $somepoints(*,2,5)
+    c := $somepoints(a,2,5)
+    ```

+    Also note that all points of a path corresponds will be subject to coordinate transformation based on values of 'refx', 'refy', 'refsx', and/or 'refsy'.
+If the same path is appears in two different commands under two different context where any of the 'refx', 'refy', 'refsx', and/or 'refsy' settings is different, then they would have resulted in two different shapes.

+    The assignment statement also has provision to allow for something akin to JavaScript "array destructuring" statement, in which case individual points of a path are assigned to different path variables at the same time.
+In the following assignment statement path variables 'a', 'b' and 'c' are created and assigned each one of the three points of the path that was drawn by the `drawline` statement.

+    ```
+    drawline (1,1) (2,2) (3,4)(4,5)
     a/b/c := *
     ```

-    In the previous example, the first two points are each assigned to variable 'a' and 'b', and the last two points assigned to variable 'c'.
-The "destructuring" allows you to create multiple variables such as 'a', 'b', and 'c' immediately without having to call the path function such as `$somepoints()` to extract invidual points.
+    The previous assignment statement is functionally equivalent to the following three assignment statements using $somepoints() path function.

     ```
-    drawline (1,1) (2,2) (3,4) ()
+    drawline (1,1) (2,2) (3,4) (4,5)
     a := $somepoints(*,0,0)
     b := $somepoints(*,1,1)
     c := $somepoints(*,2,3)
     ```

-    You can skip certain points by not including any variables in between slashes.
+    Each sub-variable must be separated from other sub-variables by one or more slash character.
+You can skip ahead and bypass certain points by not including any variables in between slashes.
 For example, you can choose to assign the first point to variable 'a' and the third point to variable 'b' as follows.

     ```
-    drawline (1,1) (2,2) (3,4) ()
+    drawline (1,1) (2,2) (3,4) (4,5)
     a//b := *
     ```

     Note that the last variable always gets all the remaining points.
-In the previous example, variable 'b' will get the last two points, which are (3,4) and (1,1) because () means 'cycle', or the first point.
+In the previous example, variable 'b' will get the last two points, which are (3,4) and (4,5).
 However, you can choose to allow only a single point to be assigned to the last variable by including an additional slash after this variable.

     ```
-    drawline (1,1) (2,2) (3,4) ()
+    drawline (1,1) (2,2) (3,4) (4,5)
     a//b/ := *
     ```

-    Similarly you can also add slashes at the beginning to skip first points.
-Following example will skip the first two points and assign the third point to variable 'a'.
+    Similarly you can also add slashes at the beginning to skip first few points.
+Following example will skip the first two points and assign the remaining two points to variable 'a'.

     ```
-    drawline (1,1) (2,2) (3,4) ()
+    drawline (1,1) (2,2) (3,4) (4,5)
-    //a/ := *
+    //a := *
     ```

     For a regular path variable, if you use it directly, then it is being treated as a subpath.
-In the case of 'drawline', 'fill', 'filldraw', 'drawarrow', 'drawdblarrow', the path is being considered as a whole, and the subpath points will be considered part of the main path.
+In the case of 'drawline', 'drawarea', 'drawarrow', 'drawdblarrow', the path is being considered as a whole, and the subpath points will be considered part of the main path.

     However, when used with 'label', 'circle', 'dot', 'rect', 'drawanglearc', etc., a subpath is just another point.
-Thus, if you have a path 'p' that contains three points, and then you pass it to 'dot' command which is designed to draw dots.
-The followign statement will only draw one dot which is at (1,2).
+Thus, if you have a path 'p' that contains three points, and then you pass it to 'dot' command which is designed to draw dots, the followign statement will only draw one dot which is at (1,2).

     ```